 Some might argue, "but we have common content standards, isn't that the same thing?"

 Curriculum and content standards are not the same.
 Content standards are broad statements defining the specific learning and the general cognitive demands that students should attain by the end of a grade level or grade span.
+They typically outline the end goals of learning.
 In contrast, curriculum describes the scope or breadth of the content and the sequence for learning.
 Curriculum provides the specificity and organizational framework that creates coherence among the standards, instruction, and assessment.
+Curriculum generally consists of the knowledge and skills in subjects that teachers teach and students are expected to learn (Shepard et. al, 2018).
 Curriculum also includes instructional materials and resources.
 Teachers typically plan their instruction based on the curriculum and embedded learning targets, and they then administer assessments to measure the corresponding knowledge and skills attained.

-The need for situating balanced assessment systems within high-quality curriculum is not new (Bass & Glaser, 2004; Pellegrino, 2006; Popham, 2016; Shepard et al., 2018).
-Classroom and formative assessment researchers (e.g., Shepard, 2000) were among the first to emphasize the central role of curriculum in balanced assessment systems.
+The need for creating balanced assessment systems with curriculum as a focal point is not new (Bass & Glaser, 2004; Pellegrino, 2006; Popham, 2016; Shepard et al., 2018).
+Classroom and formative assessment researchers (e.g., Shepard, 2000) were among the first to emphasize curriculum as a central part of balanced assessment systems.
 In fact, Pellegrino (2006) noted that "unless our approach to assessment is changed substantially so that it can support processes of teaching and learning focused on deep learning and understanding" the attainment of high levels of achievement, including "adaptive expertise" or the transfer of knowledge, will not occur.
 Assessment systems cannot support these teaching and learning processes unless each assessment is linked closely to how students are expected to learn the content and skills.

+Assessments in a coherent system cannot be curriculum agnostic; rather, they should be clearly and purposefully aligned with the learning targets and how learning is expected to progress in the specific content domain.
 High-quality curriculum provides the framework for designing rich and varied assessments and is the lens through which one appraises the results.
 Again, some might question why it is not enough to connect the various assessments in the system to the content standards.
-If assessments are to help reveal where students are along some progression of learning, then it is critical the assessments be designed with a clear understanding of how students are expected to move through the domain, considering the knowledge and skills that constitute the standards, rather than skipping from one end-of-year set of content standards to the next.
+If assessments are to help reveal where students are along some progression of learning, then it is critical the assessments be designed with a clear understanding of how Center for Assessment.
+Systems of Assessment (9/24/18).

+students are expected to move through the domain rather than skipping from one end-of-year set of content standards to the next year.

-Horizontal coherence falls along a continuum from a tight linkage to coherence only with the end-of-year content standards.
+Horizontal coherence is not all or nothing.
+Rather, it falls on a continuum from a tight linkage to coherence only with the end-of-year content standards.
 Tight coherence must be in place to support improvements in instruction and learning, so any assessments purporting to serve such purposes must meet this coherence criterion.
 Assessments having a program evaluation role may still serve that use if they are not as connected with the curriculum as instructional assessments, but users should clearly understand the tradeoffs in using an assessment that does not align closely with the specific curriculum.
 For example, if the assessment's purpose was to provide evaluation information regarding the efficacy of various curriculum packages being used in a single district, then a fair evaluation would not use a single assessment tied to a particular curriculum.
 Additionally, assessments serving a long-term monitoring function may be exempt from the curricular coherence requirement because, by design, such assessments purportedly transcend changes in local curriculum (e.g., NAEP).